-Whether you're a fan of horse racing, garish hats, or mint in bourbon, the Kentucky Derby is certain to grab your attention the first Saturday in May.
-Here's everything you need to know before you watch American Pharaoh, Dortmund, and their 18 rivals run for the roses.
+Whether you're a fan of horse racing, garish hats, or mint in bourbon, the 148th Kentucky Derby is certain to grab your attention when it airs from Churchill Downs on May 7.
+Here's everything you need to know before you watch the most exciting two minutes in sports.

-1. What are the origins of the Derby?
+1. What are the origins of the Kentucky Derby?

 By 1883, the track would become known as Churchill Downs in recognition of John and Henry Churchill, Clark's uncles who secured the land for the course.
 The first runnings of the Derby were also 1.5 miles long; the standard distance of 1.25 miles wasn't adopted until 1896.

-2. Why is the Derby called "The Run for the Roses?"
+2. Why is the Kentucky Derby called "The Run for the Roses?"

 According to the Derby's organizers, 1896 Derby winner Ben Brush received the first garland of roses, and in 1925 journalist Bill Corum coined the term "Run for the Roses."
 The first blanket of roses like the one used today was awarded to the victorious Burgoo King in 1932.
 The modern garland is topped with a "crown," a single upturned rose that signifies the struggle a winner must endure.
 Since 1996, each winner's garland has been immediately freeze-dried for posterity.

 3. What's that song they play to the horses?

 The University of Louisville Marching Band's playing of "My Old Kentucky Home" as the horses trot onto the track for the post parade is another beloved Derby tradition.
 The tune, which was penned by Stephen Foster in 1853, is the official state song of Kentucky, and it's been played at every Derby since 1921.
 Well, almost.
 The song has undergone a few makeovers since the Kentucky General Assembly adopted it as the state song in 1928, including changing some offensive lyrics in the first verse in 1986.